 Sectors affected by ‘instructions for use and disposal’ and reporting requirement

 For products containing microplastics that are derogated from the ban (under 4a, 4b, 4d, 4e and 5) mandatory ‘instructions for use and disposal’ are proposed in order to ensure releases from these uses are minimised as far as possible in all lifecycle stages (entry paragraph 7).
-Furthermore, the Dossier Submitter proposed an obligation for industrial users and suppliers of the products concerned to provide annual reports on identity, uses and releases of microplastics used (entry paragraph 8).
+Furthermore, the Dossier Submitter proposed an obligation for industrial users and suppliers of the products concerned to provide annual reports on releases of microplastics used including generic information on polymer identity and a description of the use(s) (entry paragraph 8).
 Sectors covered by these requirements are:

 in vitro diagnostic devices (IVD)